SasmitC/ROS_Udacity_NanoDegree/Project1_Build_My_World/Readme.md

 2. Model any object of your choice using the Model Editor tool in Gazebo.
 Your model links should be connected with joints.
 Import your structure and two instances of your model inside an empty Gazebo World.
 3. Import several models from the Gazebo online library and implement it in your existing Gazebo world.
 4. Write a C++ World Plugin to interact with your world.
-Your code should display “Welcome to <your>’s World!” message as soon as you launch the Gazebo world file.
+Your code should display “Welcome to MyUdacityOffice’s World!” message as soon as you launch the Gazebo world file.

 These are basic tasks to be performed while building a world file of your own.

 #### World Files
-A **.world** file contains all the entities in the simulated environment.
+A **world** file contains all the entities in the simulated environment.
 They are robot models, lighting, sensors and other features.
-You can save the file with a ```sh .world ``` extension.
+You can save the file with a ```.world ``` extension.

 To launch a .world file enter the following into terminal -
 ```sh
 $ gazebo <yourworld>.world
 ```

-The **world** file is formatted using the simulation description format or **.sdf** in short.
+The **world** file is formatted using the simulation description format or ```sdf``` in short.
 This is how a **SDF word** file template looks like -

 ```xml
 <?xml version="1.0" ?>